gvwilson/fiction/santas/index.md

 "Elfageddon," Santa Greenwood finished solemnly.
 "The end o' worlds.
-No more presents, no more deliveries—no more santas, most like."
+No more presents, no more deliveries—no more anything, most like."

-"I thought you said they wanted to make deliveries all the time."
+"But I thought you said they wanted to make deliveries all the time."
-Finner swallowed dryly at the looks the two santas gave him.
+Finner protested,

-"They're not doin' deliveries," Santa Greenwood spat.
+then swallowed dryly at the looks the other two santas gave him.

-"They're just givin' people stuff."
+"Just givin' people stuff ain't *deliveries*," Santa Greenwood spat.

 "Giving who what?" boomed Captain Clausbeard, who had just opened the cabin door without bothering to knock.
 His parrot squawked something in his ear.
 "Ah.
 Right.
 Them.
-Anyway, what's it like bein' back in your old digs, eh, lad?
+Anyway, what's it like bein' back in your old cabin, eh, lad?
 Must bring back memories, eh?"

 Santa Hood raised an eyebrow.<span class="note">*Purely by coincidence*